Alchus/scout-stuff/02-Tenderfoot.md

 	Frostbite and sunburn
 	Choking
 ```
+* ✅ 4/14/2022

+**Cuts and scrapes**
+Wash with soap and water; apply topical antibiotic and cover with a sterile bandage. *p.125*

+**Blisters**
+Cover with moleskin or a bandage.
+Don't pop blisters unless necessary; but if they do pop, wash and treat like a minor cut: topical antibiotic and sterile bandage. *p.126*

+**Minor burns and sunburns**
+Cover with cool water, but not ice.
+Treat with aloe vera.
+For sunburns, avoid further sun exposure *p.137*

+**Insect Bites**
+* **Ticks**: Use tweezers to remove the tick, grabbing close to the skin.
+Then, wash with soap and water; apply antiseptic.
+* **Chiggers**: Scrub with soap and water.
+Apply calamine lotion or hydrocortisone cream to relieve itching.
+* **Spiders**: Wash the bite with soap and water.
+If there is significant swelling or other adverse reactions, ice the swelled area and seek immediate medical attention.
+* **Bee & Wasp Stings**: Remove the stinger by scraping it off; not with tweezers.
+Ice may help pain and swelling.
+Watch for signs of anaphylactic shock. *pp.131-132*

+**Venomous Snakebite**
+Gently wash the wound site.
+Restrict movement of the affected limb; minimize movement as much as possible.
+Seek immediate emergency medical care; carry the victim if possible if relocation is required to reach medical care.
+Keep everyone calm and watch for signs of shock.

+**Nosebleed**
+Firmly pinch the bridge of the nose and press the upper lip.
+If bleeding continues for more than 15 minutes, seek medical attention.

+**Frostbite**
+Re-warm the affected area and prevent further exposure.
+Rather than using open flame for warmth, heat water instead.
+If fingers or toes are affected, separate them with gauze before bandaging.
+For serious cases, get medical help. *p.140*

+**Choking**
+If the person is conscious, lean them over and hit them between the shoulder blades several times.
+If that doesn't work, stand behind them and perform several abdominal thrusts.

+For an unconscious victim, check for an object in the mouth and remove it if found.
+Alternate 30 chest compressions and 2 rescue breaths until help arrives or breathing is restored. *p.121*

 ```
 4b	Describe common poisonous or hazardous plants, identify any that grow in your local area or campsite location.
 Tell how to treat for exposure to them.
 ```